thingsboard/gateway-management-extensions-dist/README.md

     - **Type**: JS Module
     - **Title**: Gateway
     - **Resource File**: Upload the downloaded `gateway-management-extension.js` file.
-- After uploading, open the resource details and copy the resource ID.

 ### 3. Add/Update Selected Widgets
 - Upload or update the following files in the Widget Library: